aehussey/Sparta-Game-Project/README.md

 ## How to Access The Game

+Open a browser and copy https://aehussey.github.io/Sparta-Game-Project/ into the search bar.

 ## How To Play

 Cravate is a 2 player game of solitaire, based on luck and skill.
 It is a slow game, that requires patience.